Year 7 Thematic Journey

 - To ensure a varied and well balanced curriculum is adapted each half term through our Year 7 themes:

-- Technology and Me – focussing on the transition between Primary and Secondary school, allowing students and staff to build a good rapport.
+- All about Me – focussing on the transition between Primary and Secondary school, allowing students and staff to build a good rapport.

 - Adventurers and Explorers – Focussing on different habitats around the world and their ecosystems.
 We learn about famous explorers and their adventures.